zensense/zensense.github.io/resume_2022.md

 - Member of multiple hiring search committees, including the Head of the Office of Digital Innovation and Stewardship (ODIS) at UAL, providing guidance about technology principals and standards expected in the UA Libraries
 - Attendee of Code4Lib, the conference for digital libraries in education, government, and other stewards of data, representing the UA Libraries as a leading national institution of higher education
 - Original member of [Code4Tucson](https://codefortucson.org), a local technologist group representing the Code4America Brigade, planning and participating in the first formal Tucson civic hacking event
-- Winner of 2009 Award of Excellence in Technology, Arizona Daily Star/Tucson Citizen, for the design and programming of tools that decreased the Marketing department's turn-around time for delivering materials to potential clients by automating PDF file creation and concatenation
+- Winner of 2009 Award of Excellence in Technology, Arizona Daily Star/Tucson Citizen, for the design and programming of tools that decreased the Marketing department's turnaround time for delivering materials to potential clients by automating PDF file creation and concatenation

 ---